 Watercolor is called the medium of light.
 The white of the paper is as important as the colors I use.
 Painting in watercolors has trained my eyes and heart to look for the light.
 I've learned to plan for the light in my paintings and look for it in my life.
 I know it sounds a bit corny but it's very true.
 That's the amazing thing about art: it can change you!

 I've painted in between all the cracks and changes of life, various jobs, moving (lots of that), marrying and now "mommying."
-My journey has been much like a watercolor itself - full of fuzzy and hard edges and puddles of swirling color, yetfull of light.
+My journey has been much like a watercolor itself - full of fuzzy and hard edges and puddles of swirling color with light peaking through.
 I am inspired by my garden, nature and just the everyday beauty of home and life.